MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/device-based-licensing.md

 In other cases, the user might see this message:

 **CAN’T VERIFY LICENSE** We’re having trouble verifying the Office license for this device.

 In this case, the device is having problems contacting the Office Licensing Service on the internet.
 Office tries to contact the Office Licensing Service to ensure the device is properly licensed and to automatically renew a license that is about to expire.
 A device-based license is set to expire in about 3 to 4 months, so the device doesn’t have to access to internet constantly.
-The “CAN’T VERIFY LICENSE” message usually appears about 10 days before the license is about to expire.
+The **CAN’T VERIFY LICENSE** message usually appears about 10 days before the license is about to expire.

 Make sure the device has access to the internet or that your firewall isn’t preventing access to the Office licensing service.
 For more information about firewall settings, see [Office 365 URLs and IP address ranges](https://docs.microsoft.com/office365/enterprise/urls-and-ip-address-ranges).